helix-editor/helix/book/src/keymap.md

 | `/`     | Global search in workspace folder                                       | `global_search`                     |
 | `?`     | Open command palette                                                    | `command_palette`                   |

-> TIP: Global search displays results in a fuzzy picker, use `Space + '` to bring it back up after opening a file.
+> 💡 Global search displays results in a fuzzy picker, use `Space + '` to bring it back up after opening a file.

 ##### Popup